mfasiolo/gamFactory/README.md

 ## 60 3.455803 1 1
 ## 61 5.739562 1 1
 ```
 here the first column contains lagged values of `pm10`, all the elements of the 2nd column are set to 1 and the third column contains the time differences between the current observed death count and the corresponding lagged value of `pm10`.
-Precisely the columns with `colnames` equal to `x` specify the elements of the $\boldsymbol z_t$ vector (see the explanations on `trans_nexpsm` above).
+Precisely the columns with `colnames` equal to `x` specify the elements of the $ z_t$ vector (see the explanations on `trans_nexpsm` above).
 Note the values on the third column:

 ```r
 table(dat$pm_10_lag[ , 3])